Trust signals

 A 2019 neuroimaging study in the Journal of Interactive Marketing studied 29 subjects who participated in an experiment simulating an online purchase.
 The analysis revealed that seals of approval from third-party organizations were most trusted, whereas rating systems were less trusted because they elicited feelings of ambiguity and risk.

+With the rise of generative AI chatbots like ChatGPT and Claude, Google AI Overviews, and Perplexity AI, trust signals have taken on a new dimension sometimes described as AI trust signals.
+Various research finds that earned media citations and domain authority are among the strongest predictors of brand inclusion in AI-generated answers.